acurwen/BASH-Calculator/README.md

 Understanding this command: `if [[ -n ${input//[0-9]/} ]]`

 Zooming in to out:
 - The `[0-9]` part represents our pattern which encompasses all digits from 0 to 9.
 - `//` means to replace all occurrences of the pattern: [0-9].
 - Lastly, the `/` after the pattern means to replace all digits in the input with nothing, basically deleting them out of the input.

-So altogether, if I as the user typed in '676hel90lo8' as my input, this part of the command would translate it into 'hello' before moving on to the next part.
+So altogether, if I as the user typed in '676hel90lo8' as my input, this part of the command would translate it to 'hello' before moving on to the next part.

 The next part includes the `-n` flag, which checks if the length of the string is not zero, or not empty.
 If it's not empty, the condition output is 'TRUE'.
-So since my input includes the letters 'hello' (after all my digits were "erased") this line would return back 'TRUE' indicating non-integer bits were present in the input.
+So since my input includes the letters 'hello' (after all my digits were "erased") this line would return back 'TRUE' indicating values are still present in the input.

+***EDIT should I explain the curl braces too...`${...}` "allows the evaluation or modification of the value of a variable" - and in this case we are modifying.

 ## ***EDIT: (Section for how I bring it altogether)
 So now that I've confirmed I can check for non-integer inputs this way, I have to finnaegle this back into my main calculator script...